-5.3 NATS consultation
+NATS consultation 5.3

 5.3.1.1 As part of the pre-application consultation process, Hornsea Three has requested NATS to provide an assessment of the potential for Hornsea Three to affect any of the radar or communications systems operated or controlled by NATS.
 NATS responded by email dated 1 August 2016 that they had no objection to Hornsea Three and responded by email dated 9 March 2017 that they anticipate no impact on their own infrastructure and operations.
+In addition the NATS response to Section 42 consultation (email dated 2 August 2017) confirmed that they anticipated no impact from Hornsea Three itself, as well as from the Hornsea Three offshore cable corridor, and accordingly has no objections to the Development Consent Order (DCO) application/Hornsea Three.

-MOD ASACS Assessment
+MOD ASACS Assessment 6

-- 6.1.1.1 The MOD through the ASACS Force is responsible for compiling a Recognised Air Picture (RAP) to monitor the airspace in and around the UK in order to launch a response to any potential airborne threat.
+- The MOD through the ASACS Force is responsible for compiling a Recognised Air Picture (RAP) to 6.1.1.1 monitor the airspace in and around the UK in order to launch a response to any potential airborne threat.
 This is achieved through the utilisation of a network of long-range Air Defence Radar (ADR), some of which are located along the east coast of the UK.
-Any identified effect of turbines on the ASACS radars that serve the airspace above the Hornsea Three array area would potentially reduce the capability of the ASACS force. - ASACS radar resources are also used in support of training and exercises on an almost daily basis.
+Any identified effect of turbines on the ASACS radars that serve the airspace above the Hornsea Three array area would potentially reduce the capability of the ASACS force. - 6.1.1.2 ASACS radar resources are also used in support of training and exercises on an almost daily basis.
 Two MDAs are established over the North Sea (Central and Southern MDA).
 Within the lateral and vertical confines of the MDAs, air combat training, high energy manoeuvres and supersonic flight can be expected.
-The Southern MDA (specifically area EG D323D, see section 3) is located above the Hornsea Three array area, and when active, operates from FL 50 up to FL 660 (FL being a standard nominal altitude of an aircraft, in hundreds of feet, based upon a standardised air pressure at sea-level). - 6.1.1.3 Note: When the MDAs are not required for specific military training or exercise use, the airspace is then available for use for Civil and Military En-route operations.
+The Southern MDA (specifically area EG D323D, see section 3) is located above the Hornsea Three array area, and when active, operates from FL 50 up to FL 660 (FL being a standard nominal altitude of an aircraft, in hundreds of feet, based upon a standardised air pressure at sea-level). - Note: When the MDAs are not required for specific military training or exercise use, the airspace is then 6.1.1.3 available for use for Civil and Military En-route operations.

-6.2 Radar Line of Sight (LOS) analysis
+Radar Line of Sight (LOS) analysis 6.2